Leopold Bloom: Popular culture

 Joyce told Sylvia Beach that Holbrook Jackson resembled Bloom.

-Writer-director Mel Brooks used the name "Leo Bloom" for the mousy accountant in his film/musical The Producers.
+Writer-director Mel Brooks used the name "Leo Bloom" for the mousy accountant protagonist in his film/musical The Producers.
 Leo is a nervous accountant, prone to panic attacks, who keeps a security blanket to calm himself.
 Nevertheless, it is Leo who has the idea of how to make money from a failed play.
 In the 2001 stage musical and its 2005 film adaptation, after realizing his inner potential, Leo loudly asks "When's it gonna be Bloom's Day?"
-Hidden in the background of the office of Max Bialystock is a calendar marked for June 16, which is Bloomsday.
+Hidden in the background of the office of Max Bialystock is a calendar marked for 16 June, which is Bloomsday.

 Former Pink Floyd bandmate Roger Waters references Leopold Bloom in his song "Flickering Flame" as sitting with Molly Malone.

-Jeffrey Meyer suggested in "Orwell's Apocalypse: Coming Up for Air, Modern Fiction Studies" that George Orwell's character George Bowling was modelled on Leopold Bloom.
+Jeffrey Meyers suggested in "Orwell's Apocalypse: Coming Up for Air, Modern Fiction Studies" that George Orwell's character George Bowling was modelled on Leopold Bloom.

-Grace Slick's song "Rejoyce", from the album After Bathing at Baxter's, concerns the novel Ulysses; Bloom is mentioned in the song.
+Grace Slick's song "Rejoyce", from the Jefferson Airplane album After Bathing at Baxter's, concerns the novel Ulysses; Bloom is mentioned in the song.